The gravitational field

 the radius of the sphere, the strength reaches the maximum amplitude.

-gravitational field strength of a point particle can also be obtained from the
+field strength of a point particle can also be obtained from the Newton law for

-is the uniform spherical body with the gravitational mass , then according to the Newton's law of
+, then according to the Newton's law of universal

 where: is

-the radius vector from the center of the body to the point in space, where the
+radius vector from the center of the body to point in space, where the

 In the classical theory, the